ricomariani/CG-SQL-author/docs/getting-started.md

 For the coverage build you need
 * gcovr

-And if you want to do the AST visualizations in PNG form you need
+And if you want to do the AST visualizations in PDF form you need
 * graphviz

 ## Options